liamzebedee/niacin/README.md

  * onchain dependency linking with `MixinResolver`, with a resolution cache (much cheaper than a beacon).
  * centralized address registry in the `AddressProvider`.
  * a drop-in CLI for upgradeable contracts - just `niacin deploy xyz`.
- * simple ergonomic patterns:
-   * zero-config upgradeable contracts
-   * zero-config dependency injection
-   * migration scripts that only run if values change
-   * one file with all your deployment info
  * useful tools:
    * vendoring - one command to import contracts from Etherscan, and generate *.sol types for them.
    * NPM package generator - generate an NPM package for your subgraphs and frontends.